IBM-Cloud/terraform-provider-ibm/website/docs/d/pi_instance.html.markdown

 - `maxmem`- (Float) The maximum amount of memory that can be allocated to the instance without shutting down or rebooting the `LPAR`.
 - `min_virtual_cores` - (Integer) The minimum cores assigned to an instance.
 - `addresses` - List of objects - The address associated with this instance.
+- `license_repository_capacity` - The VTL license repository capacity TB value.
+Only available with VTL instances.

   Nested scheme for `addresses`:
   - `ip` - (String) The IP address of the instance.